 It isn’t easy, having a different password for every site, along with each password needing to be complex.
 The best and simplest solution to this is to use a password manager such as Lastpass.
-Lastpass will save and remember all your passwords for all your sites, the only thing you need to remember is the master password.
+Lastpass will save and remember all your passwords for all your sites.
+The only thing you need to remember is the master password.

-Sure, it is a single point of failure, if someone hacks your Lastpass, then they have access to everything!
-But you need to weigh up the security you get by using Lastpass – You will find the pro’s far outweigh the cons.
+Sure, it is a single point of failure.
+If someone hacks your Lastpass, then they have access to everything!
+But you need to weigh up the security you get by using Lastpass – You will find the pros far outweigh the cons.
 Just be sure to enable Two Factor Authentication.

-WordPress makes up 73% of infected websites that they worked on.
+- WordPress makes up 73% of infected websites that they worked on.

-55% of WordPress installations that were infected were out of date at the time of infection.
+- 55% of WordPress installations that were infected were out of date at the time of infection.

-Cross contamination – Addon Domains:
+Cross-contamination – Addon Domains:

 We maintain an extremely secure environment and have mechanisms in place to ensure it stays that way.
 It is no longer possible for compromised accounts to infect other accounts on a shared hosting server.

 But the risk remains for customers using addon domains within a single cPanel.
-Not only is it bad practice to have multiple sites sharing the single account (as each site must share the resources with other addon domains and the primary domain), but if one is hacked, it isn’t difficult for an attacker to move to other sites under the same cPanel.
+Not only is it bad practice to have multiple sites sharing a single account (as each site must share the resources with other addon domains and the primary domain), but if one is hacked, it isn’t difficult for an attacker to move to other sites under the same cPanel.